Iceland

 Just like Sweden and Finland, Icelandic signs feature a yellow background.

 Iceland is rather sparsely covered.
 The southwest region has the densest coverage.
-The Interior of Iceland is not covered at all.
+Only a few interior roads are covered.

 You can click on the image to enlarge it.
 Alternatively, you can look at the coverage in more detail on this site.